Get started with Baxter

 What to say for each artefact

 Baxter uses signal words to classify your request.
 You never need to name the template — just describe what you need.
 The table below shows the words Baxter listens for.
+Power tools are not listed here — they are slash-command workflows, covered in the power tools section below.

 | Artefact | Signal words Baxter listens for | Template used |